CleveritDemo/nestjs-nextjs-part-ii/README.md

 export default CartCard;
 ```

+Once you have created the `CartCard` component, you can add it to the drawer in the `Layout` component or ask Copilot for help to do it.

 ## Step 11: Manage Quantity of Products and Global State

 > create method on #file:useCartStore.ts that return cart quantity based on items and totalQuantity